BroadbandForum/usp-test/0-introduction.md

 feature outlined in the test case.
 This is indicated in each individual test case under the "Functionality Tag".

+Tests marked as "Not-in-force" in the functionality tag can be ignored for this version of the test plan.

+#### Alternate parameters, objects, commands, and events in test procedures

-Tests that are conditional mandatory and have a particular parameter, command, event, or profile requirement, a different subject can be substituted that meets the needs of the test.
+For tests that make use of particular parameter, object, command, event to validate the test metrics, a different subject can be substituted that meets the needs of the test.
 For example, if an EUT does not support the Reboot:1 profile, another synchronous operation can be substituted for tests 1.61 and 1.62.